Wilhelm Lenk von Wolfsberg

-Nikolaus Wilhelm Freiherr Lenk von Wolfsberg (born March 17, 1809, Budweis, Austria; died October 18, 1894, Troppau, Austria) was an Austrian officer (Feldzeugmeister), owner of the Corps Artillery Regiment No. 4 and scientist.
+Nikolaus Wilhelm Freiherr Lenk von Wolfsberg (March 17, 1809, in Budweis, Austria – October 18, 1894, in Troppau, Austria) was an Austrian artillery General (Feldzeugmeister) and scientist, noted for his research and experimentation with gun cotton-trinitrocellulose and improved methods for manufacturing the same.
+An aristocrat, he was the propriertor of the Corps Artillery Regiment No. 4.

 Biography

 The young Wilhelm was adjusted in the Artillery regiment Nr.
 4 in 1823.
 He completed the higher course of his artillery training in the Austrian military training centres and the Bombardier Corps in 1826, moved there in 1831 to lieutenant.
 In the following years, Lenk served as commander of a Bombardier detachment in the federal fortress of Mainz.
 In 1839, he became first lieutenant in the Field Artillery Regiment Nr.
 1, then in 1848 Lieutenant Commander at Prague, as a captain in 1849 at Peterwardein and 1851 at Vienna in the artillery stuff-administrative district of the 2nd Artillery regiment.
 He was assigned to the General Division Artillery and promoted to major at the end of 1852.
 Now he could completely dedicate his time to his work in the field of technical chemistry.